dusty-phillips/gitifyhg/README.rst

 changes to an upstream mercurial repository.
 It does this seamlessly and allows pushing and pulling to named branches in the upstream repository.

-It tries not to affect the upstream mercurial repo in any way.
-Thus, only a restricted git workflow is available to you.

-gitifyhg does not rely on hg-git, and allows you to push and pull to and from a mercurial repository from right inside git.
+``gitifyhg`` does not rely on hg-git, and allows you to push and pull to and from a mercurial repository from right inside git.
 You do not need to adapt your git workflow in any way aside from cloning a gitifyhg url.

 This is the most robust and usable git to hg bridge currently available.
-I have studied as many other projects as I could find, and have covered as many use cases as possible.
 It has a large test suite (over 70 tests) and better better documentation.
 I've tested it on several large mercurial repositories that break with various other git-to-hg bridge projects.
+It has been tested daily in normal workflow scenarios.

 That said, gitifyhg is not yet complete.
 Some of the features that are not fully working include:

 * anonymous branches are dropped, only the tip of a named branch is kept
 * remote bookmark support is sketchy
+* remote branch tracking is not 100% stable

-However, if you're looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, and rebase your branches, you've found it.
-Further, all of these problems are fixable.
+However, if you're looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those branches and push them back to mercurial,, you've found it.
+It works.
+Try it.

 URLS
 ----